nimitmaru/articles/ace_the_fullstack_interview.md

 ####Programming
 Once we've spent time conversing with one another, we'll move on to programming together.
 Pair programming is a time for you to show us that you can think critically and that you understand the fundamentals of programming.
-We will tackle one or more problems together on a shared coding editor.
-Here are some tips for this part of the interview.
+We'll tackle one or more problems together on a shared coding editor.
+Here are some tips while programming.

-* **Prepare**: Make sure you spend some time preparing for the interview.
-We provide you some preparation materials so use those, and other favorite resources of yours.
+* **Practice**: Make sure you spend some time preparing technically for the interview.
+We provide you some preparation materials so use those.
 Remember, the best preparation is practice!
 * **Stay cool**: Probably the most important tip here is to keep your cool and do your best.
 We are not always expecting you to know all the answers, so it's ok when you don't know something.
 I can be challenging to code in front of an interviewer when you're used to working on your own usually.
 If you know you'll have trouble with this, it is not a bad idea to practice first with a friend!
 * **Don't give up easily**: Learning to code is a path filled with wow moments and moments of frustration.
 We want to see that you are patient yet persistent when facing challenges.
 * **Plan first, Code second**: Don't jump to coding directly, plan out your approach first.
 This will help you debug your approach with us, and will increase your success while coding.